Tosa Binchotan - white charcoal 3 kg

 Compared to regular natural hardwood charcoal, Japanese Binchotan will burn many times longer and when finishing grilling, you should extinguish the charcoal so you can use it again.
 To extinguish simply place the charcoal in a covered metal container/pot so that oxygen is depleted.
 Alternatively, dip each piece of charcoal in cold water for 30 seconds and leave out to dry.

 Genuine Tosa Binchotan

-The Tosa binchotan we source is pure, 100% produced from Ubame oak (Quercus phillyraeoides) trees grown and processed in Tosa, in the Shikoku region of Japan.
-Tosa binchotan is becoming increasingly rare due to a shortage quality Ubame Oak and the fact that many makers are reaching retirement age.
+The Tosa binchotan we source is pure, 100% produced from Ubame oak trees (Quercus phillyraeoides) grown and processed in Tosa, in the Shikoku region of Japan.
+Tosa binchotan is becoming increasingly rare due to a shortage of quality Ubame Oak and the fact that many makers are reaching retirement age.

-Tosa binchotan has a total burn time of up to 5 hours.
+Tosa binchotan has a burn time of up to 5 hours.

 Along with Kishu from Wakayama, genuine Tosa Binchotan are known as the best charcoal produced in Japan.

 The flavour when cooking on authentic Japanese Binchotan is unparalleled, and as local demand in Japan far exceeds supply we are very fortunate to be able to offer this to our customers in Australia.

 Note: There are lower grades of white charcoal marketed as "binchotan" produced in Malaysia, China, Vietnam, Laos and Indonesia which are sometimes mixed with Japanese made product.
 There is also a tubular type of charcoal briquette (with a cylindrical hole in the middle) which is definitely not binchotan.

 Inferior copies of binchotan charcoal often contain chemical accelerants and additives.